 Syd kindly rode out to meet us as we cycled around the lake.
 Jindabyne it a beautiful place and I can see why it is a popular holiday spot.

-This was our first warm showers experience and we have been so well looked after and had such fantastic food cooked for us, especially the Dosa’s and sauces, yum, it has spoiled us for ever staying with anyone else.
-Thank you Syd.
+This was our first warm showers experience and we have been so well looked after and had such fantastic food cooked for us, especially the dosa’s and sauces, yum, it has spoiled us for ever staying with anyone else.

 We took a day off while it rained and now, as the weather still doesn’t look good, we have changed our route and will be cycling down the Snowy River, hopefully in a rain shadow area.
 One wall of our room here is covered in printed maps of the area making it easier to plan.